KBNLwikimedia/SDoC/writeSDoCfromExcel/README.md

-# Add structured data to files on Wikimedia Commons from an Excel sheet
+# Add structured data to files on Wikimedia Commons from an Excel sheet - beta

 ## What this script does
 [This script](./WriteSDoCfromExcel_nopasswd.py) writes Property-Qid pairs from an Excel sheet to the [Structured Data](https://commons.wikimedia.org/wiki/Commons:Structured_data) of files on Wikimedia Commons.